mwilliamson/zuice/doc/quick_start.rst

     injector = Injector(bindings)
     price_calculator = injector.get(PriceCalculator)

-At the moment, this code will fail since ``PriceCalculator`` is not injectable -- Zuice does not know what to pass in for the argument ``price_fetcher``.
+At the moment, this code will fail since :class:`PriceCalculator` is not injectable -- Zuice does not know what to pass in for the argument ``price_fetcher``.
 If ``PriceCalculator.__init__`` could be called with no arguments (other than ``self``) then the call ``injector.get(PriceCalculator)`` would have succeeded -- Zuice would